Scope clarity

 Use it when the shortlist is active and procurement wants to know whether the references and pilot claims are decision-useful or just persuasive.

-Use it when the team already has pilot notes and now needs to compare internal proof with vendor proof before the next buying step.
+Use it when you already has pilot notes and now needs to compare internal proof with vendor proof before the next buying step.

 Related pages